braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

 ## Open the GUI

 The brain atlas GUI is the first step in most BRAPH 2.0 pipelines.
-You can open it by typing \code{braph2} in MatLab's terminal, which allows you to select a pipeline containing the steps required to perform your analysis.
-The initial step is typically to upload the brain atlas directly (\Figref{fig:03}c-d) after clicking ``Load Atlas''.
+You can open it by typing ' braph2 ' in MatLab's terminal, which allows you to select a pipeline containing the steps required to perform your analysis.
+The initial step is typically to upload the brain atlas directly (Figure 03 c-d) after clicking ``Load Atlas''.

 ![Upload a brain atlas](fig03.jpg)
  > The different steps you need to follow to open a brain atlas using the GUI: